YOCOING/YOCO/CONTRIBUTING.md

 2. Go To Pull requests tab and click New pull request
 3. Base repository will be your remote branch, and head repository will be your local branch.
    ![image](./images/contribution/compareBranch.png)
-4. If you find some confilcts, we recomment to fix it before submitting pull request.
+4. If you find some conflict, we recommend to fix it before submitting pull request.
 5. Fill up the templates regarding your pull request.
 6. In the pull request description, the top section should include "Closes [issue link]" with your specific issue number, like `#issue-number`.
 By doing this, when the pull request is merged, your issue will also be automatically closed.